mendix/docs/content/developerportal/deploy/private-cloud-deploy.md

 ### 5.1 General Tab

 The general tab shows information about your running app.
-This information is designed to be self-explanatory.

 ![](attachments/private-cloud-deploy/image22.png)